-Ministerial Decree 40(2004) was issued to supplement and update Law 4(1999) to be fully in accordance with UN Convention for the Rights of Persons with Disabilities, clarifying that the MEHE should only be offering ‘special education’ in cases where there is not a potential opportunity for the student with a disability to attend a public school or classroom.
-According to the 2018 UNICEF report on OOSC, “special education centres and schools for children with different types of disabilities are another category of tailored education services outside of regular schools.
-Many of these centres are run by non-governmental organizations and licensed by the MoEHE.
-Others are run by MoSD and UNRWA, though they have limited outreach.”
+Ministerial Decree No. 40 of 2004 was issued to supplement and update Law 4 of 1999 to be fully in accordance with the UN Convention for the Rights of Persons with Disabilities, clarifying that the Ministry of Education and Higher Education (MEHE) should only be offering ‘special education’ in cases where there is not a potential opportunity for the student with a disability to attend a public school or classroom.
+According to UNICEF’s 2018 report on out-of-school children in Palestine, ‘special education centres and schools for children with different types of disabilities are another category of tailored education services outside of regular schools.
+Many of these centres are run by non-governmental organizations and licensed by the MoEHE [Ministry of Education and Higher Education].
+Others are run by MoSD [the Ministry of Social Development] and UNRWA [United Nations Relief and Works Agency for Palestine Refugees in the Near East], though they have limited outreach.’

 Integrated and inclusive classes and schools

-ongoing reform efforts.
-The MoEHE’s Teacher Education Strategy (TES) introduced under the second EDSP, the ongoing curriculum reform introduced under the third EDSP, and the recent efforts on Life Skills and Citizenship Education (LSCE), are three notable interventions in this regard.”
+According to the 2018 UNICEF report on out-of-school children, ‘improving the overall quality of education has been a core component of the MoEHE’s second and third education development strategies (EDSP), and remains central to ongoing reform efforts.
+The MoEHE’s Teacher Education Strategy (TES) introduced under the second EDSP, the ongoing curriculum reform introduced under the third EDSP, and the recent efforts on Life Skills and Citizenship Education (LSCE), are three notable interventions in this regard.’

 Ethnic and linguistic groups

-The Basic law, established in 2002, states that Arabic is the official language of Palestine and therefore the language of instruction in schools.
-Hebrew is learned as a second language from the third grade on and English is added on, a third language for the Arabic speaking pupils.
-Palestinian language education serves different purposes: “Arabic is the language of personal, cultural and national identity; Hebrew is an important language for social mobility, for higher education, and for shared citizenship; English is a global language and a window on the wider world”.
-Palestine voted in favor of adopting this UN Declaration on the Rights of Indigenous Peoples Declaration.
+The Basic Law, established in 2002, states that Arabic is the official language of Palestine and therefore the language of instruction in schools.
+Hebrew is learned as a second language from the third grade on and English is added on as a third language for Arabic-speaking pupils.
+Palestinian language education serves different purposes: ‘Arabic is the language of personal, cultural and national identity; Hebrew is an important language for social mobility, for higher education, and for shared citizenship; English is a global language, and a window on the wider world.’
+Palestine voted in favour of adopting the UN Declaration on the Rights of Indigenous Peoples.

 Poverty and other vulnerabilities

-Article 8 of the Palestine Child Law 7(2004) focuses on the role of the state in caring for children with special needs in education and vocational training to help them gain self-reliance and active participation in society.
-Palestine Child Law 7(2004) especially its articles 37, 38, 39, 41 which call on the state to offer basic education that is free and compulsory; take all measures to stop school dropouts; erase all forms of discrimination that can affect education and employment; create equal opportunity among all children; help children be part of decision-making process especially affecting their lives; protect children’s dignity; stop all forms of violence against students; support students with disabilities to have access to public education.
+Article 8 of the 2004 Palestine Child Law 7 focuses on the role of the state in caring for children with special needs in education and vocational training to help them gain self-reliance and active participation in society.
+Its articles 37, 38, 39 and 41 call on the state to offer basic education that is free and compulsory; take all measures to stop school dropout; erase all forms of discrimination that can affect education and employment; create equal opportunity among all children; help children be part of decision-making processes affecting their lives; protect children’s dignity; stop all forms of violence against students; and support students with disabilities to have access to public education.

-The Palestinian government adopted diverse strategies for inclusive and child-friendly education and promoting early childhood development with 9 UN agencies (FAO, UNDP, UNESCO, UNPF, UNICEF, UNRWA, WFP, WHO, Special Office of the UN Representative).
+The Palestinian government adopted diverse strategies for inclusive and child-friendly education and promoting early childhood development with nine UN agencies (FAO, UNDP, UNESCO, UNPF, UNICEF, UNRWA, WFP, WHO, Special Office of the UN Representative).

-The Ministry of Education and Higher Education (MEHE) collaborates with all other ministries (health, social affairs, labor, culture, transportation, communications, planning, and finance) to guarantee a comprehensive and integrated multi-sectoral approach to establish a child-friendly and inclusive education.
-Additionally, it coordinates with all actors in the education sector including UNRWA, private sector, and CSOs to create a unified vision and methods to design educational initiatives to promote a child-friendly and inclusive education.
-Further, in every directorate, the MEHE creates an inclusive education learning resources centre; the centres will be responsible for removing systemic obstacles and fulfilling individual needs and will play a referral role to other governmental assessments and other non-governmental assessments if needed.
+The MEHE established the Department of Special Education and Inclusive Education in 1997 to serve the needs of children with disabilities.
+The ministry collaborates with all other ministries (health, social affairs, labour, culture, transportation, communications, planning and finance) to guarantee a comprehensive and integrated multisectoral approach to establish child-friendly and inclusive education.
+Additionally, it coordinates with all actors in the education sector, including UNRWA, private sector actors and civil service organizations, to create a unified vision and methods to design education initiatives to promote child-friendly and inclusive education.
+Further, in every directorate, the MEHE creates an inclusive education learning resources centre; the centres are responsible for removing systemic obstacles and fulfilling individual needs and are to play a referral role in relation to other governmental and non-governmental assessments if needed.

 Climate in schools

-The Ministry of Education and Higher Education (MEHE) committed to offering mathematics education curriculum for children with visual impairment, which was adopted for grades 1 to 3 as a pilot.
-Similarly, the National Inclusive Education Policy (2015) includes 10 key goals or priority areas, including: increasing active participation and improving learning outcomes by using child-centred approaches including curricula, materials and flexible assessment tools.
-The MEHE also commits to continuing to improve curricula so they are flexible and responsive to student needs based on their diverse and varying abilities, skills and capabilities; assessment would also be flexible and based on students’ needs.
+The MEHE committed to offering a mathematics curriculum for children with visual impairment, which was adopted as a pilot for grades 1 to 3.
+Similarly, the 2015 National Inclusive Education Policy includes 10 key goals or priority areas, including increasing active participation and improving learning outcomes by using child-centred approaches including curricula, materials and flexible assessment tools.
+The MEHE also commits to continuing to improve curricula so they are flexible and responsive to students’ needs based on their diverse and varying abilities, skills and capabilities; assessment should also be flexible and based on students’ needs.

-- developing standards for qualification of literacy and parallel education teachers in line with the standards of the Teacher Education Strategy, as well as increasing the number of qualified teachers at literacy and parallel education centres annually;
+- Developing standards for qualification of literacy and parallel education teachers in line with the standards of the Teacher Education Strategy, as well as increasing the number of qualified teachers at literacy and parallel education centres annually

-- qualifying all supervisors and exchange of experiences among supervisors, administrators and technicians (both males and females) at state-run literacy, adult and parallel education centres.
+- Qualifying all supervisors and exchange of experiences among supervisors, administrators and technicians (both males and females) at state-run literacy, adult and parallel education centres.